ubco-W2020WT1-data301/course-project-solo_311/analysis/README.md

-This directory will contain any jupyter notebook files for data analysis.
+This directory will contain any jupyter notebook files for **data analysis**.